HigherOrderCO/HVM/README.md

 ```

 The file above implements a recursive sum.
 If that looks unreadable to you -
 don't worry, it isn't meant to.
-[Bend](https://github.com/HigherOrderCO/Bend)
+[Bend](https://github.com/HigherOrderCO/Bend) is
-is the human-readable presentation, and can be used both by end users, and
+the human-readable language, and should be used both by end users, and languages
-languages aiming to target the HVM.
-If you're looking to learn more about the
+aiming to target the HVM.
+If you're are looking to learn more about the core
-raw syntax, though, please do check the [WHITEPAPER.md](./WHITEPAPER).
+syntax and tech, though, please do check the [WHITEPAPER.md](./WHITEPAPER).